pinpoint-apm/pinpoint/README.md

 ## Contribution
 We welcome any and all suggestions.

-For plugin development, take a look at our [plugin samples](https://github.com/naver/pinpoint-plugin-sample "Pinpoint Plugin Samples project") project to get an idea of how we do instrumentation.
+For plugin development, take a look at our [plugin development guide](https://github.com/naver/pinpoint/wiki/Pinpoint-Plugin-Developer-Guide "Pinpoint Plugin Development Guide"), along with [plugin samples](https://github.com/naver/pinpoint-plugin-sample "Pinpoint Plugin Samples project") project to get an idea of how we do instrumentation.
 The samples will provide you with example codes to help you get started.

+**Please follow our [guideline](https://github.com/naver/pinpoint/wiki/Pinpoint-Plugin-Developer-Guide#iii-plugin-contribution-guideline "Plugin PR Guideline") when making pull-requests for new plugins.**
-Please make a pull-request against our `master` branch for contributions.
+For everything else, please make a pull-request against our `master` branch.

+Please note that you will have to complete a  [CLA](https://docs.google.com/forms/d/1oDX26pwmVZSoDfL9MwvwLsM23dHqc5pvgoZCp7jM940/viewform?c=0&w=1 "Contributor License Agreement") for your first pull-request.

 We would love to see additional tracing support for libraries such as [Storm](https://storm.apache.org "Apache Storm"), [HBase](http://hbase.apache.org "Apache HBase"), as well as profiler support for additional languages (.NET, C++).